 We are excited to announce that Vita York Student Village has been shortlisted for the Construction News Awards 2018 in the Project of the Year (over £30m) category.

 The 649-bed student accommodation complex was a former York convent and brings 18 modern student residences to an extensively landscaped listed site.
-Patrick Parsons’ building services team provided detail mechanical and electrical engineering design services for the £73m scheme, which is the first purpose-built private campus in the UK.
+Patrick Parsons’ MEP design services team provided detailed mechanical and electrical engineering design services for the £73m scheme, which is the first purpose-built private campus in the UK.

 Included in the project was the conversion of the Grade II listed St Joseph’s Convent buildings, originally designed by a local Roman Catholic architect and built between 1870 and 1875.
 The team liaised closely with Historic England and the Council’s Conservation Officer to ensure that the design and development of the site was sympathetic and in keeping with its long-standing heritage in York.